npono21/mini-shopify/readme.md

   1. View the list of results containing all **Shops** that match any search term in their **Name** or list of **Tags**.
 - Status:
   - Implemented in Milestone 2.

+### Use Case 4: Register a Buyer Account

+- Primary Actor:
+  - New Buyer User
+- Preconditions:
+  - None
+- Steps:
+  1. In a browser, navigate to the Mini-Shopify home page.
+  1. Click the **I am a Buyer Login** Button.
+  1. Click the **Register here** button to begin the registration process.
+  1. Complete the **Create your account** form.
+  1. Click the **Create Mini-Shopify Account** button to complete merchant registration.
+  1. Peruse the buyer dashboard created for the buyer account.
+- Status:
+  - Implemented in Milestone 2.

+### Use Case 5: Login/Logout as a Merchant

+- Primary Actor:
+  - Merchant
+- Preconditions:
+  - User has registered.
+- Steps:
+  1. In a browser, navigate to the Mini-Shopify home page.
+  1. Click the **I am a Merchant Login** Button.
+  1. Click the **Login with email** Button.
+  1. Enter credentials from registration and click **Login** Button.
+  1. At end of session, click the **Account** button and then click **Logout**.
+- Status:
+  - Implemented in Milestone 2.

+### Use Case 6: Login/Logout as a Buyer

+- Primary Actor:
+  - Buyer
+- Preconditions:
+  - User has registered.
+- Steps:
+  1. In a browser, navigate to the Mini-Shopify home page.
+  1. Click the **I am a Buyer Login** Button.
+  1. Click the **Login with email** Button.
+  1. Enter credentials from registration and click **Login** Button.
+  1. At end of session, click the **Account** button and then click **Logout**.
+- Status:
+  - Implemented in Milestone 2.

+### Use Case 7: Add an Item to Shop

+- Primary Actor:
+  - Merchant
+- Preconditions:
+  - Merchant has registered, is logged into their account, and has an extant shop.
+- Steps:
+  1. On the merchant home page, click the shop to add a product to.
+  1. On the shop page, click the **Add a Product** button.
+  1. Complete the form with product details and click **Add Product** button.
+- Status:
+  - Implemented in Milestone 2.

 ## CI/CD/CT